bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 ***

-**NB:** identifiers for blocks, elements and modifiers build a string consisting of latin letters and hyphen.
+**NB** Identifiers for blocks, elements and modifiers build a string consisting of latin letters and hyphen.
 Any JS statement can be used as an identifier which will be cast to a string.
 For example `block('b-head-logo')` is the same as `block('b-' + 'head' + '-logo')`.

 JS syntax keywords related to BEM subject domain are used for reduced subpredicate definition.
 In particular they allow to omit `match` keyword for BEM subpredicates.